lardawge/carrierwave_backgrounder/README.md

 ```

 Optionally you can add a column to the database which will be set to `true` when
-the background processing is started and to `false` when the background processing is complete.
+the background processing has started and to `false` when the background processing is complete.

 ```ruby
 add_column :users, :avatar_processing, :boolean, null: false, default: false